thyagomota/aws-labs/lab-015/README.md

 Contributor(s):

 ## Goal
 This lab is similar to [lab-013](../lab-013).
-However, instead of using a user access key we will be allowing access to the s3 bucket based on a resource policy that enables access from a computer based on its source IP.
+However, instead of using a user access key to grant access from the client computer we will be setting a resource policy based on the client computer's source IP.

 ## Overview